tghaleb/kilo/docs/index.md

 This will improve the left and right side of the layout.
 It does this by placing the characters according to the least positional effort and then trying all permutations that yield the same effort score.
-The sql files are used to make selections of the best layouts from left/right databases to be combine into the final layouts.
-The `limit` is used with each sql select.
+The SQL files are used to make selections of the best layouts from left/right databases to be combine into the final layouts.
+The `limit` is used with each SQL select.

 ```console
 kilo query top100.db --limit 50 --sql sql/by-score.sql | less